lens-protocol/lens-standards/LIPs/lip-0.md

 ## Motivation

-We want Lens to be a community ran project with standards shaped by everyone, as more builders use Lens we want them to have a voice and be able to promote ideas easily and in a way which would get eyes on it.
+We want Lens to be a community run project with standards shaped by everyone, as more builders use Lens we want them to have a voice and be able to promote ideas easily and in a way which would get eyes on it.
 LIPs is a great way to do this and we should start using it.
 Inspiration from [EIP](https://eips.ethereum.org/) was taken.

 ## Specification